MaudGM/From-story-to-history-the-personal-archive-of-a-French-priest/README.md

 For more information on the template and how to get started yourself, please refer to [the repository's wiki](https://github.com/WoutDLN/DCHM-template/wiki).

 ## About the Developer
+This repository was created by Maud Guichard-Marneur in the Spring 2022 as part of a digitizing project at the Unievrsity of Borås, Sweden.
+This project is a pilot project as part of a Master Program in Library and information science.
+The ambition is to developp the project to digitize and present the personal archive in its entirety and/or within the availbale range allowed by copyright laws/agreements, as relevant.
+Maud Guichard-Marneur has worked in the cultural sector and hold a Master in International Museum Studies (Unievrsity of Gothenburg, Sweden) and a PhD in Cultural studies (University of Copenhagen, Denmark).
-This repository was originally developed by [Wout Dillen](https://github.com/WoutDLN) as a teaching tool in the Digitising Cultural Heritage Materials course at the [University of Borås](https://www.hb.se/), where he currently works as a Senior Lecturer in Library and Information Science.
+The template for this repository was originally developed by [Wout Dillen](https://github.com/WoutDLN) as a teaching tool in the Digitising Cultural Heritage Materials course at the [University of Borås](https://www.hb.se/)
-He is also the Secretary of the [European Society of Textual Scholarship (ESTS)](https://textualscholarship.eu/), and part of the Executive Board of the [DH Benelux community](https://dhbenelux.org/).
-He is also the General editor of the ESTS's journal [_Variants_](https://journals.openedition.org/variants/), and one of the editors of the [_DH Benelux Journal_](https://journal.dhbenelux.org/) – both Open Access publications.